-Table 6 shows and distinguishes the files written by GBG.
+Table 7 shows and distinguishes the files written by GBG.
+Some remarks:

-&lt;sup>22The file theNtuple.txt is not meant for permanent storage.
+- The file playStats.csv is only written, if Types.PLAYSTATS_WRITING==true.
+Usually, this source code variable is set to false to avoid cluttering the file system with files playStats.csv each time a game episode is played. - The file theNtuple.txt is not meant for permanent storage.
 It is only an intermediate print-out of a certain n-tuple configuration (perhaps a good-working one generated by random walk) and enables to copy it into the source code of a game as a fixed n-tuple mode.